dadish/ProcessQuickToggle/Readme.md

 3. Click the "Install" button next to Process Quick Toggle.

 ## Usage
-Go to any checkbox field you want to enable quick toggle feature _Setup > Fields > my_checkbox_field_.
+Go to any checkbox field you want to enable quick toggle feature for _Setup > Fields > my_checkbox_field_.
 There in the `Input` tab you should see an _Enable Quick Toggle_ field.
 After you check it you will see some fields that you can fill based on your needs.